tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

 On line 35 we open a file handle to write to.
 On lines 36 and 37 we write a header to the CSV file.
 Lines 38 to 41 then performs the sliding window analysis and writes the results as rows, or lines if you prefer, to the CSV file.
+Line 39 calculates the middle of the local sequence by calculating the mean of the start and end positions.

 The main new feature introduced in the code snippet above is on line 40 where we use Python's built in string formatting functionality.
 The matching curly